ShunSakurai/check_forbidden/README.md

 - Make the program window re-sizable
 - Make the HTML table sortable
 - Exclude memoQ tags `{1}`, which is `<x id="1" />` in mqxliff file
-- Suppress printing on Command Prompt for more speed

 ### Maybe later
 - Add settings to specify CSV delimiters